dfuse-io/docs/content/guides/eosio/getting-started/other-languages.md

 ---

-dfuse exposes its data through a GraphQL over gRPC interface.
+dfuse exposes its data through a GraphQL-over-gRPC interface.
 The protobuf files are {{< external-link href="https://github.com/dfuse-io/graphql-over-grpc" title="in this github repository">}}.

 The code from the examples on this page can be found {{< external-link href="https://github.com/dfuse-io/docs/tree/master/quickstarts" title="in the quickstarts folder of this docs GitHub repository">}}.